 Unlike South, it is tough to get hold of fresh seafood in Delhi.
 So for this recipe, I have used the best available frozen prawns.
 Hence, I escaped from the effort of peeling, cleaning and deveining the prawns.
 How to defrost the frozen prawns?
 Soak them in the warm water for 5 – 10 minutes.
 Drain, pat dry and then use them as the recipe suggests.

 Prawn Masala is one of those recipes I include in my Chettinad inspired Sunday lunch menu along with – Chicken Chettinad, Tomato Garlic Rasam, Steamed Rice, Papadam and Lachha Paratha.
-Such a blissful combination of flavors!
-The best part about spending few years in South India is the local flavors have grown within me.
+Such a blissful combination of flavours!
+The best part about spending a few years in South India is the local flavours have grown within me.
 And now I love them to the core.

 Short and simple today, it’s been a busy week and I’m sneaking out time to share this Prawn Masala Recipe with you.
 Hope you like it!
 Please let us know via your comments and emails.

 For more such fun recipes in your life, follow along on Facebook, Instagram, or subscribe to our Youtube Channel.

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.

 - 1 large-size onion fine chopped